How to apply for a loan: 6 steps

 A pre-qualification or pre-approval letter is a document a lender shares that says they’re willing to lend to you, up to a certain amount and based on certain conditions.
 These letters usually have an expiration date—up to 90 days from being issued, for example—so you can use the letter to shop around within that time frame.

-You’ll also need to answer some questions about how much you want to borrow, your potential repayment terms and more, depending on your lender.
+Depending on your lender, you’ll also need to answer questions about how much you want to borrow, your potential repayment terms and more.

 6. Complete a loan application